IPod Touch (1st generation): Software

 It fully supports iPhone OS 1 to iPhone OS 3, though it received different features at different times from the first-generation iPhone.
 It also did not have the iPod app as it was an iPod, and instead had the Music app for playing music and podcasts, with a separate Videos app to watch videos.
-It also received the iTunes Store app before the iPhone did - the first-generation iPod touch received the iTunes Store app on launch with iPhone OS 1.1 on September 14, 2007, while the first-generation iPhone received the iTunes Store app on September 27, 2007 with the release of iPhone OS 1.1.1.
+It also received the iTunes Store app before the iPhone did - the first-generation iPod touch received the iTunes Store app on launch with iPhone OS 1.1 on September 14, 2007, while the first-generation iPhone received the iTunes Store app on September 27, 2007, with the release of iPhone OS 1.1.1.
 It also had Calendar, Clock, Calculator, and Photos apps preinstalled.

+The iPhone OS 2.0 update introduced the App Store, but unlike the iPhone, it was not available for free.
+Free iOS updates were not available on the iPod touch until iOS 4, which is not supported on this model.

+An unofficial port of Android 2.3 Gingerbread called iDroid supports the first-generation iPod touch.

 Emulation

-In December of 2022, Internet user Martijn de Vos, also known as devos50 has reverse engineered this device to successfully create a QEMU emulation of this device, running iPhone OS 1.0.
+In December 2022, Internet user Martijn de Vos, also known as devos50 has reverse engineered this device to successfully create a QEMU emulation of this device, running iPhone OS 1.0.